The Admin Interface

 The documentation page always points to the latest version of the documentation hosted at https://c-phrase.com/documentation

-Migrating to newer versions of the C-Phrase AMI
+Migrating to newer versions of the Catch-Phrase AMI

-Periodically there will be new releases of the C-Phrase AMI that include new features, performance improvements
+Periodically there will be new releases of the Catch-Phrase that include new features, performance improvements

 and bug fixes.